What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

 The Pilates Method was originally designed by Joseph Pilates in the early 1900s, drawing influences from yoga, zen meditation and dance.
 Therefore Pilates and Yoga do share similar themes, however they differ in their underlying principles and emphasis.
 Yoga generally involves end-of-range movement patterns with static postures, held and synchronised with the breath.
 Pilates, on the other hand, emphasises fluid movement, each change in movement synchronised with a change in breath (inhalation versus exhalation) where the specific breath facilitates spinal articulation or stability muscle activation with exertion.
 The fluid movement in Pilates can avoid strain on the neck that may be brought about by sustained overhead arm postures common in yoga.
 Yoga has more of an emphasis on meditation, relaxation and breathing patterns and technique.
 Pilates focuses on developing heightened body awareness, with movement control and precision, and optimal sequencing of muscle recruitment.

-Will I find Pilates difficult?
+Will I find the Clinical Equipment classes difficult?
 Do you need a lot of co-ordination?

 This gets easier and easier until it becomes subconscious, but in the initial stages, you will be required to concentrate quite a lot to maintain their activation.
 As your technique in performing the exercises improves, they will be progressed to further challenge your co-ordination and strength, but never sacrificing quality.
-Pilates is not difficult once you get the hang of which muscles to switch on, and exercises can always be simplified or challenged to adjust to your ability.
+This form of exercise is not difficult once you get the hang of which muscles to switch on, and exercises can always be simplified or challenged to adjust to your ability.

 How many sessions does it take to start to feel the benefits?